weewx/weewx/docs_src/utilities/wee_import.md

 #### `calc_missing`{#wu_calc_missing}

 Determines whether any missing derived observations will be calculated from the imported data.
-This option is identical in operation to the CSV [calc_missing](#csv_calc_missing)">calc_missing</a></em> option but applies to Weather Underground imports only.
+This option is identical in operation to the CSV [calc_missing](#csv_calc_missing)" option but applies to Weather Underground imports only.

 The default is `True`.